On the origin of V-shaped polarisation spectra in molecular clouds: Results of the one-phase model

-We plot the results of our updated one-phase model in the bottom panel of Fig.~\ref{fig:polaris} again using a single (and size-independent) carbon dust temperature of \mbox{$T_\textrm{carb}$ = 15 K} and three values for the (size-independent) silicate dust temperature of \mbox{$T_\textrm{sil}$ =} 12, 15, and 18~K, respectively.
-The dust temperatures thus match those used in the POLARIS benchmark models shown in the top panel.
-As can be seen, the results now show a reasonable qualitative match with those of the POLARIS models.
-In particular, we find that above \mbox{$\lambda$ $\simeq$ 500 $\mu$m} (indicated by the grey band) the polarisation spectrum shows a clear change in its slope: The polarisation degree increases by up to a few 10\% relative to the value of $p$ at 500 $\mu$m, although the increase is somewhat less pronounced than for the POLARIS models.
-Beside the better qualitative match with POLARIS, our modified semi-analytical model now also shows an improved agreement with the models of \citet[][see their models~1 and~3 in their figure~8]{Draine09}, which also show a change in the slope around \mbox{$\lambda$ = 500~$\mu$m}.
+We plot the results of our one-phase model by numerically integrating Eqs.~\ref{eq:I} and~\ref{eq:Ipol} in Fig.~\ref{fig:onephase_spectralindex}, again using a carbon dust temperature of \mbox{$T_\textrm{carb}$ = 15 K} and three values for the silicate dust temperature of \mbox{$T_\textrm{sil}$ =} 12, 15, and 18~K, respectively.
+The dust temperatures thus match those used in the POLARIS toy models.
+Considering first the case, where $\beta_\textrm{sil}$ changes above \mbox{$\lambda =$ 500 $\mu$m}, we find a reasonable qualitative match of the polarisation spectra with those of the POLARIS models (see Fig.~\ref{fig:polaris}).
+In particular, above \mbox{$\lambda$ $\simeq$ 500 $\mu$m} (indicated by the grey band) the polarisation spectrum shows a clear change in its slope: The polarisation degree increases by up to a few 10\% relative to the value of $p$ at 500 $\mu$m, although the increase is somewhat less pronounced than for the POLARIS models.

-These results demonstrate that in order to obtain an increase in the polarisation spectrum at wavelengths above $\sim$500~$\mu$m, a change in the spectral index of silicate grains around this wavelength is required, while the spectral index of carbonaceous grains has to remain the same\footnote{We checked that, when also changing $\beta_\textrm{carb}$ to 1.6 above $\lambda \sim$ 500~$\mu$m, we obtain the same results as if both $\beta$ remained fixed at a value of 2 (Fig.~\ref{fig:tsilvariation}).}.
+Contrary to that, when assuming that $\beta_\textrm{sil}$ remains at a value of 2 above \mbox{$\lambda$ = 500~$\mu$m} (dashed lines in Fig.~\ref{fig:onephase_spectralindex}), the spectrum is almost flat in that wavelength range.
+This matches well with the results of \citet{Ashton18}, who use a constant $\beta_\textrm{sil}$ over the entire wavelength range\footnote{We note that \citet{Ashton18} use \mbox{$\beta_\textrm{sil} =1.6$} which seems, however, to not match with the dust data given by \citet{Draine13} and that used in POLARIS.
+Using $\beta_\textrm{sil}$ = 1.6 for all $\lambda$ in our numerical model would, however, also result in a flat spectrum at long wavelengths.}.

-In summary, our semi-analytical model with a size-independent dust temperature and a change of the spectral index of silicate grains ($\beta_\textrm{sil}$) at 500~$\mu$m qualitatively matches the POLARIS benchmarks as well as that the detailed calculations of \citet{Draine09}.
-For this reason, in the following, we will use the modifications given in the Eqs.~\ref{eq:betasil} and~\ref{eq:Qabssil} as the default in our semi-analytical model when further exploring qualitative features of observed polarisation spectra.
+These results demonstrate the importance of the spectral index for the shape of the polarisation spectrum.
+In order to obtain an increase in the polarisation spectrum at wavelengths above $\sim$500~$\mu$m, a change in the spectral index of silicate grains around this wavelength is required, while the spectral index of carbonaceous grains has to remain the same\footnote{We checked that, when also changing $\beta_\textrm{carb}$ to 1.6 above $\lambda \simeq$ 500~$\mu$m, we obtain the same results as if both $\beta$ remained fixed at a value of 2.}.